"All" Statement Syntax

 • sum - Adds the values in the indicated field.

-device all then form.field_name set_value sum ([device.adapters_data.tenable_security_center_adapter.software_cves.cvss_vector])
+vulnerability all then form.field_name set_value sum ([vulnerability.adapters_data.tenable_security_center_adapter.cvss_vector])

 device all then form.tag_name set_value concat(“name”, [device.specific_data.data.hostname], “os_type”, [device.specific_data.data.os.type])